TL;DR

 Here are the key data points that should be included in a prospect list:

-3. Company Size: This could include employee count or revenue size (e.g., SMB, mid-market, enterprise).
+Company Size: This includes employee count or revenue size (e.g., SMB, mid-market, enterprise).
 Determines the scale of potential deals and customization needs.

-How to Build a Prospect List Using an AI Sales Assistant
+How to Build an Outbound Prospect List Using an AI Sales Assistant

 AI sales assistants can significantly streamline the process of building a prospect list by automating research, lead generation, and CRM integration.
 Here’s a step-by-step process to build a prospect list using an AI sales assistant: